allangarcia/ost-pst-viewer/README.md

 Potential areas for improvement:

 - Separate command-line argument parsing into its own module
-- Add configuration file support for default settings
+- Add configuration file support for default settings and export formatting
 - Implement email filtering and search capabilities
 - Add support for additional output formats (HTML, JSON)
+- Make a graphical interface using Electron or similar
+- Improve the test files for better understanding and test automation on PR

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

+This is a fork.
+So you can submit your ideas to the original author as well.

 ## License